Sandia Loca (Crazy Watermelon)

 Sandia Loca is fun way to eat your watermelon Mexican style.
 Loaded with other fruits and Mexican candy to give you an explosion of flavors in your mouth!

-Sandia Loca topped with Mexican candy and chamoy
+Sandia Loca topped with Mexican candy and chamoy.

-Imagine sitting on a sandy beach, feeling a nice breeze brush your face enjoying a refreshing Agua Fresca De Piña or a Mangonada with a Sandia Loca by you.
-This is exactly what I do every time I go to visit my sister in Kino Bay Mexico.
+Feeling a nice breeze brush your face enjoying a refreshing Agua Fresca De Piña or a Mangonada and eating a Sandia Loca.
+This is exactly what I do every time I go to visit my sister in Kino Bay Mexico!

 Sorry about my bragging moment (lol) but this is a real experience while in my beloved Mexico.